qexa/red-team-lab-sentinel/SECURITY.md

 Main branch.

 ## Reporting a Vulnerability
-Open a **Security Advisory** on GitHub or email info@qexa.com.
+Open a **Security Advisory** on GitHub.
 We aim to respond within 72 hours.

 ## Triage
 Reports are scored (CVSS-like), reproduced in an **isolated lab**, and fixed with tests.
 Disclosures follow coordinated timelines.